wshengggg22/Pokemon-Image-Recognition/README.md

 **Data Loading and Transformation**

-The data_loader.py file contains a few functions that can be used to load or visualize the dataset for training, validation or test usage.
+The data_loader.py file provides functions for loading and preprocessing the Pokémon dataset.

+Training Data Augmentation: Applies transformations such as random rotation, horizontal flip, and color jitter to increase dataset diversity.

+Data Loading: Functions are available to create PyTorch DataLoader objects for training, validation, and test sets.

+Visualization: Includes helper functions to display sample images from the dataset, useful for verifying augmentations and preprocessing steps.